deanm1278/deanm1278.github.io/_projects/bottomfeeder.md

     </div>
 </div>

-The FPGA is generally a very poor fit for this application as a simple microcontroller would have done a better job with far less effort, but part of the point was to learn some FPGA.
+The FPGA is generally a very poor fit for this application as a simple microcontroller plus an external codec would have done a better job with far less effort and surface area, but part of the point was to learn some FPGA.
 A HDL called Chisel which was very new at the time was used to create the FPGA configuration.

 All-in-all this was an invaluable learning experience for me at the time.
 For a closer look at any of this stuff see the repo: